Friday, December 13, 2013

 Being Insured

-Not only do the Swiss hedge their lives with a vast network of bomb shelters, they also hedge their paper, with more dollars of insurance per capita than anyone else on earth.
-Bicycles are regularly (and well) insured, as are printers and dogs.
+more dollars of insurance per capita than anyone else on earth.
+Bicycles are regularly (and well) insured, as

-The national obsession with insurance points up two different though not necessarily opposing aspects of Swissness: pessimism and perfectionism.
+insurance points up two different though not necessarily opposing aspects of

-Their native perfectionism means, though, that even in their pessimism the Swiss do things right.
-Confronted with the possibility of losing everything, the Swiss neither bury their heads in the sand, nor crack open a crate of whiskey and unplug the phone.
+though, that even in their pessimism the Swiss do things right.
+Confronted with the possibility of losing

 Instead, they call their broker.